datazip-inc/olake/examples/spark-tablurarest-minio-mysql/README.md

 **MinIO access issues:**
 - Check MinIO credentials in docker-compose.yml match OLake destination config
 - Verify bucket permissions in MinIO console

-**Port conflicts:**
-- If port 8088 is already in use, modify the Spark port mapping in docker-compose.yml
-- Common conflict: Hadoop/Spark services running on port 8088

 ## Architecture